 Bonds

-This is just interest, not the return you would make by selling or cashing out these bonds.
+Keep in mind this is just interest—not the return you would make by selling or cashing out these bonds.
 With $10 million in bonds, your annual interest income would range from $300,000 to $400,000.
 And it’s important to remember that the only uncertainty here would come when your bonds mature and you need to buy new assets.
 Otherwise, your interest payments are locked in for the lifetime of the asset.

 Stocks

-It’s generally not a good idea to sink your retirement account into individual equities, but many investors do like to keep their money in the S&P 500.
-The S&P 500 is more volatile than safer assets.
+It’s generally not a good idea to sink your entire retirement account into individual equities, but many investors do like to keep their money in the S&P 500.
+The S&P 500 is more volatile than safer assets like bonds.
 But if you can weather downturns, it has historically delivered strong long-term returns.

-On average, the S&P 500 has returned approximately 11% per year since it first began.
-That’s the return you can expect if you put your money into an S&P 500 index fund.
-Again, this will involve volatility.
-Some years you will get significantly more, other years you may lose money, but this has proven to be the long-term result.
+On average, the S&P 500 has returned approximately 10.5% per year since it first began.
+So that’s roughly the return you can expect if you put your money into an S&P 500 index fund.
+Again, however, this will involve volatility.
+Some years you will get significantly more than average, and other years you may lose money.
+But, on the whole, this has proven to be the long-term result.

-With a $10 million portfolio, entirely invested in the S&P 500, you could average $1.1 million per year in returns.
-Of course, your investment returns will vary widely from year to year, but the long-term You will have to do more active management to transfer those returns into cash, but that’s what you can expect over the long run.
+With a $10 million portfolio invested entirely in the S&P 500, you could average $1.05 million per year in returns.
+Of course, your investment returns will vary widely from year to year, and you will have to do more active management to transfer those returns into cash.

 Annuities

-Annuities are specific products, so exactly what you will receive depends entirely on the company and your situation.
+Because annuities are specific products, exactly what you will receive depends entirely on the company and your situation.
 However, they can generate a lot of income for the right investor.
-For example, if you put half of your savings – $5 million – into a single life immediate annuity on your 45th birthday, you could lock in $281,000 per year for life, according to Schwab’s income annuity estimator.
+For example, if you put half of your savings—$5 million—into a single life immediate annuity on your 45th birthday, you could lock in $281,000 per year for life, according to Schwab’s income annuity estimator.
 Furthermore, you’d still have half of your nest egg to invest in other ways.

 Costs and Lifestyle